 State Law Federal Law Legal Drinking Age You must be 21 to drink or work at a bar in California, and you can work in a restaurant that sells alcohol at age 18.
 You must be 21 to drink or work at a bar in California, and you can work in a restaurant that sells alcohol at age 18.
-BAC Limits AC Limits California's maximum legal under zero to blood-alcohol content is .08 which hold the or percent. lower blood all levels for critic license suspension Penalties \$200-\$500 average fine, average jail time of 6 months suspension after the first offense, and an average probation of 5 years.
+BAC Limits Limits California's maximum legal under zero tolerand blood-alcohol content is .08 which hold the driver percent. lower blood alcohol levels for criminal license suspension pur Penalties \$200-\$500 average fine, average jail time of 6 months suspension after the first offense, and an average probation of 5 years.
 Varies from state to state.
-Regulations In terms of possession of alcohol by minors, it exempts use by minors while under their parents' supervision.
-For minors in possession, first offense is \$250 and/or 24 to 32 hours of community service, and the second offense is up to a \$500 fine and/or 36 to 48 hours of community service.
+Regulations In terms of possession of alcohol by minors, it exempts use by minors while under their parents' supervision. hours of community service,